 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-Home / Reviews / Smartphones / Google Pixel 6 Pro review
+Home / Reviews / Google / Google Pixel 6 Pro review

 Google Pixel 6 Pro review

-Previous Pixels delivered on the camera front, but conservative specs left them on the back foot.
+Previous Pixel phones usually got the first part right, and always delivered on the camera front, yet conservative specs elsewhere left them on the back foot against flagship rivals.
 Good news, Google fans: that all changes here

 We all like getting our money’s worth, but sometimes there’s just no beating a long list of gotta-have-it hardware.